OFN

 Your client success stories illustrate what it means to deliver opportunity for all.
 They help OFN demonstrate how CDFIs work to help create good family-wage jobs, decent affordable homes, healthy food options, and so much more.

-Tags: Affordable Housing, Energy Efficiency, Finance Justice Fund, Technical Assistance
+Tags: Affordable Housing, Energy Efficiency, Finance Justice Fund, Green or Climate Finance, Technical Assistance

 Share post to Facebook